AdobeDocs/experience-manager-65.en/help/sites-deploying/technical-requirements.md

 >* The OCR PDF, Optimize PDF, and Export PDF features are supported only on Windows.
 >* A version of Acrobat is bundled with AEM Forms to enable PDF Generator functionality.
 The bundled version should only be accessed programmatically only with AEM Forms, during the term of the AEM Forms license, for use with AEM Forms PDF Generator.
 For more information, refer to AEM Forms product description as per your deployment ([On-Premise](https://helpx.adobe.com/legal/product-descriptions/adobe-experience-manager-on-premise.html) or [Managed Services](https://helpx.adobe.com/legal/product-descriptions/adobe-experience-manager-managed-services.html))
 >* PDF Generator service does not support Microsoft Windows 10.
+>* PDF Generator fails to convert files using Microsoft Visio 2019.
+You can continue to use Microsoft Visio 2016 to convert .VSD and .VSDX files.
+>* PDF Generator fails to convert files using Microsoft Project 2019.
+You can continue to use Microsoft Project 2016 to convert .VSD and .VSDX files.
 >

 ### Requirements for AEM Forms Designer {#requirements-for-aem-forms-designer}